$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

-\item At primes not dividing elements of $Q_1 \cup Q_5 \cup Q_7$ all characters are trivial, hence the equality.
-For primes ramifying in $K$, $\tau$ acts as the identity in the quotient $\Om_{\id{p}}/\id{p}$ and $\psi_{-2}$ is trivial. \end{enumerate} The archimidean component of $\chi$ is trivial, while its local component at places dividing $2$ depends on $K$ and $\varepsilon$.
+\item The archimidean component of $\chi$ is trivial. \end{itemize} Its local definition at places dividing $2$ is more involved.
 Suppose that $2$ does not split in $K$, and let $\id{p}_2$ denote the unique ideal dividing $2$.
-The character $\chi_{\id{p}_2}$ has conductor dividing $2^3$;the group structure of $(\Om_{\id{p}_2}/2^n)^\times$ (where $2^n$ is the conductor) and its generators are given in Table~\ref{table:quotientstructure} (where the order of the generators match the group structure, and the norms are modulo $8$).
+The character $\chi_{\id{p}_2}$ has conductor dividing $2^3$; the group structure of $(\Om_{\id{p}_2}/2^n)^\times$ and its generators are given in Table~\ref{table:quotientstructure}.
+The generators are ordered so that the order of the generator $i$ matches the $i$-th factor of the group structure, while the elements norms are modulo $8$.

-Define $\chi_2$ on the set of generators as follows: \begin{itemize} \item If $d \equiv 1 \pmod{16}$, $\chi_2(\sqrt{-d})=1$, $\chi_2(1+2\sqrt{-d})=1$, $\chi_2(5)=-1$.
+Define~$\chi_{\id{p}_2}$ on the set of generators as follows: \begin{itemize} \item If $d \equiv 1 \pmod{16}$, $\chi_{\id{p}_2}(\sqrt{-d})=1$, $\chi_{\id{p}_2}(1+2\sqrt{-d})=1$, $\chi_{\id{p}_2}(5)=-1$.

-\item If $d \equiv 9 \pmod{16}$, $\chi_2(\sqrt{-d})=-1$, $\chi_2(1+2\sqrt{-d})=1$, $\chi_2(5)=-1$.
+\item If $d \equiv 9 \pmod{16}$, $\chi_{\id{p}_2}(\sqrt{-d})=-1$, $\chi_{\id{p}_2}(1+2\sqrt{-d})=1$, $\chi_{\id{p}_2}(5)=-1$.

-\item If $d \equiv 3 \pmod 8$, $\chi_2(\zeta_3)=1$, $\chi_2(\sqrt{-d})=i$, $\chi_2(3+2\sqrt{-d})=1$, $\chi_2(-1)=1$.
+\item If $d \equiv 3 \pmod 8$, $\chi_{\id{p}_2}(\zeta_3)=1$, $\chi_{\id{p}_2}(\sqrt{-d})=i$, $\chi_{\id{p}_2}(3+2\sqrt{-d})=1$, $\chi_{\id{p}_2}(-1)=1$.

-\item If $d \equiv 5 \pmod {16}$, $\chi_2(\sqrt{-d})=1$, $\chi_2(1+2\sqrt{-d})=1$, $\chi_2(-1)=-1$. \item If $d \equiv 13 \pmod {16}$, $\chi_2(\sqrt{-d})=-1$, $\chi_2(1+2\sqrt{-d})=1$, $\chi_2(-1)=-1$.
+\item If $d \equiv 5 \pmod {16}$, $\chi_{\id{p}_2}(\sqrt{-d})=1$, $\chi_{\id{p}_2}(1+2\sqrt{-d})=1$, $\chi_{\id{p}_2}(-1)=-1$. \item If $d \equiv 13 \pmod {16}$, $\chi_{\id{p}_2}(\sqrt{-d})=-1$, $\chi_{\id{p}_2}(1+2\sqrt{-d})=1$, $\chi_{\id{p}_2}(-1)=-1$.

-\item If $d \equiv 2 \pmod 8$ and $\#Q_3+\#Q_5$ is even, $\chi_2(1+\sqrt{-d})=1$, $\chi_2(-1)=1$.
+\item If $d \equiv 2 \pmod 8$ and $\#Q_3+\#Q_5$ is even, $\chi_{\id{p}_2}(1+\sqrt{-d})=1$, $\chi_{\id{p}_2}(-1)=1$.

-\item If $d \equiv 2 \pmod 8$ and $\#Q_3+\#Q_5$ is odd, $\chi_2(1+\sqrt{-d})=i$, $\chi_2(-1)=-1$.
+\item If $d \equiv 2 \pmod 8$ and $\#Q_3+\#Q_5$ is odd, $\chi_{\id{p}_2}(1+\sqrt{-d})=i$, $\chi_{\id{p}_2}(-1)=-1$.

-\item If $d \equiv 6 \pmod 8$ and $\#Q_3+\#Q_5$ is even, $\chi_2(1+\sqrt{-d})=1$, $\chi_2(-1)=-1$.
+\item If $d \equiv 6 \pmod 8$ and $\#Q_3+\#Q_5$ is even, $\chi_{\id{p}_2}(1+\sqrt{-d})=1$, $\chi_{\id{p}_2}(-1)=-1$.